MysteryBlokHed/databind/docs/cli.rst

 .. code-block:: text

    USAGE:
-      databind.exe [FLAGS] [OPTIONS] <DATAPACK>
+       databind [FLAGS] [OPTIONS] <DATAPACK>
-      databind.exe [FLAGS] [OPTIONS] <SUBCOMMAND>
+       databind [FLAGS] [OPTIONS] <SUBCOMMAND>

    FLAGS:
        -h, --help                 Prints help information
            --ignore-config        Ignore the config file.
 Used for testing --random-var-names     Add characters to the end of variable names.
 Does not work when using variables across multiple files
            --var-display-names    Change the display name of variables in-game to hide extra characters.
 Only relevant with --random-var-names
        -V, --version              Prints version information

    OPTIONS:
-      -c, --config <config>    Configuration for the transpiler -o, --out <output>       The output file or directory
+       -c, --config <config>    Configuration for the transpiler -o, --out <output>       The output file or directory [default: out]

    ARGS:
        <DATAPACK>    The Databind project to transpile

    SUBCOMMANDS:
        create    Create a new project
        help      Prints this message or the help of the given subcommand(s)

 From an Installation
 ^^^^^^^^^^^^^^^^^^^^